5 Bad Xactimate Habits To Break In 2021

 2. Not Using Sketch

-We’ve talked to several contractors who are intimidated by the Sketch tool in Xactimate but it’s one of the best ways to increase your speed and efficiency.
-It allows you to import Eagleview data, add photos of the damage, add notes and additional information, and even build an O&P cover sheet directly into an estimate.
-If you are not already in the habit of using Sketch, make it a goal to master the tool in 2021.
+We’ve spoken to several contractors who are intimidated by the Sketch tool in Xactimate but it’s one of the best ways to increase your speed and efficiency.
+While Xactimate does have the ability to import third-party sketches, being confident in sketching can drastically increase the accuracy and visual nature of your project.
+Need to calculate attic ventilation?
+Easy.
+Need to correct soffit widths on an imported Eagleview?
+Done.
+If you are not already in the habit of using Sketch, make it a goal to master the tool.

 3. Relying On Supplements

-The majority of contractors are not skilled enough to supplement jobs with underestimated materials and line items.
-These contractors most often end up doing the work at a low-profit margin that will inevitably impact their business or cause them to go bankrupt.
+The majority of contractors are not skilled enough or don’t have time to supplement jobs with underestimated materials and line items.
+These contractors most often end up doing the work at a low profit margin that will inevitably impact their business or cause them to go bankrupt.
 Instead, focus on writing proper estimates and being able to validate prices to carriers.

 4. Not Substantiating Claims